LaMarcus McDonald

 LaMarcus DeWayne McDonald (born February 25, 1981, in Waco, Texas) is a former All-American linebacker at Texas Christian University in Fort Worth, Texas.

-At Waco High School, McDonald was named to the first-team 5A All-State team by the Associated Press, and was teammates with current Kansas City Chiefs' linebacker Derrick Johnson.
+At Waco High School, McDonald was named to the first-team 5A All-State team by the Associated Press, and was teammates with former Kansas City Chiefs' linebacker Derrick Johnson.

 At TCU, McDonald was a fan-favorite for his aggressive play on defense despite being undersized.
 In 2001, he finished with 7 sacks and set a school record with 25 tackles for loss.
 He was named second-team All-Conference USA.